abrar-fahim/weardrobe/README.md

 - [ ] decide on shop screen and profile screen top tab layout
 - [ ] in reviews, some reviews might be too big, so maybe give snippet at first, then click to expand (not important) // just simply hide in front end and add a "see more" button to expand.
 - [ ] add iters to everything
-- [ ] optimize chats
 - [ ] clicking on picture in chats/product page leads to zoomable pic page
 - [ ] add pop up warnings before deleting posts, blogs, groups
 - [ ] integrate dp in get followers/ following of self and others profiles
 - [ ] clicking on dp in chat screen leads to user profile
+- [ ] think about adding iter to get cart and get wishlist

 Known Bugs
-- [ ] deleting group and then navigating to group list page still shows deleted group
+- [ ] deleting group and then navigating to group list page still shows deleted

+Testing
+- [ ] need to check iters working properly for product/shop reviews

+Optimizations
+- [ ] dont make api call on every end reached once you find empty array from server
+- [x] optimize chats api calls